learnbyexample/learn_gnuawk/gnu_awk.md

 "fox
 ```

-For such simpler CSV input, `FPAT` helps to define fields as starting and ending with double quotes or containing non-comma characters.
+For such cases, `FPAT` helps to define fields as starting and ending with double quotes or containing non-comma characters.

 ```bash
 # * is used instead of + to allow empty fields